Arjen Lubach: Views

 Lubach described himself as "a republican to the core" and has spoken out against the Dutch monarchy.
 He considers belief in a God to be something remarkable and has taken an assertive position against the excesses of religion.
 Looking back on his own time as a believer, Lubach called it "the biggest brainwash ever.
 Absolute nonsense".
 According to him, religion gave him great feelings of guilt about living in sin.
 He called it "outrageous" that he was taught to pray, but he does not fault his parents.
 He experienced relinquishing faith as "an enormous liberation" that gave him a greater sense of calm.
 He is now an atheist.

 Lubach is a vegetarian.
-In the ZML episode of 1 November 2015, he was still making fun of vegetarians, saying they overdid it, but he did argue that the population as a whole should eat less meat, primarily for environmental reasons.
+In the Zondag met Lubach episode of 1 November 2015, he was still making fun of vegetarians, saying they overdid it, but he did argue that the population as a whole should eat less meat, primarily for environmental reasons.
 He then demonstratively ate a half sausage slice, and threw away the other half.
-During the ZML episode of 17 September 2017, Lubach ferociously criticised animal suffering in factory farming, recalling the 2017 fipronil eggs contamination, numerous farm fires killing hundreds of thousands of animals and mistreatment of animals in farms (particularly De Knorhof in Erichem) and slaughterhouses.
+During the Zondag met Lubach episode of 17 September 2017, Lubach ferociously criticised animal suffering in factory farming, recalling the 2017 fipronil eggs contamination, numerous farm fires killing hundreds of thousands of animals and mistreatment of animals in farms (particularly De Knorhof in Erichem) and slaughterhouses.
 He then launched a new ironic certification mark for animal-unfriendly meat, whilst commenting on "real meat": "I do not buy that shit anymore".
 One month later, Lubach jokingly tweeted that the "Zondag met Lubach" menu at his workplace contained many meaty dishes, wondering whether the VPRO canteen was aware he did not eat meat.

 During COVID-19 pandemic in the Netherlands, he has been supportive of the Dutch government's firm position against the proposed Eurobond, blaming the citizens of Southern European countries (more specifically in this case Italy) for electing anti-austerity politicians for decades.